jonase/eastwood/README.next.md

 and
 [tools.analyzer.jvm](https://github.com/clojure/tools.analyzer.jvm)
 libraries to inspect namespaces and report possible problems.
-It has been tested with Clojure 1.5.1 and 1.6.0.
+It has been tested with Clojure 1.5.1, 1.6.0, and 1.7.0 alpha versions.
 It has been very lightly tested with Clojure 1.4.0, but it definitely does not work with Clojure versions earlier than 1.4.0.

 ## Installation & Quick usage